-The MA in Psychology requires 36 hours with a thesis or project, or 39 hours with the internship.
+The MA in Psychology requires 36 hours with a thesis or project, or 39 hours of the internship.
 The internship option can be used by, for example, by students wishing to teach at the community college level, managing human services agencies or research studies, or working in student services.
 This program does not prepare students to be qualified as a Licensed Professional Counselor (LPC).

 The course requirements can be found in the second half of the Psychology MA catalog entry.